FrankJYang/Mutual-SSL-Guide/README.md

 how it works:
   The client(browser/website) wants to access Liberty. key.jks is a self-signed SSL certificate.
 When the client visits Liberty, it checks its certificate with list of trusted CAs.
 In this case, since the cerificate was self-signed, we need to add a browser exception sayign that we trust this entity.

+what is mutual connection?
+  The website has its certificate attached to it.
+The server verifies the client certificate doesnt support jks

+  https://gist.github.com/mtigas/952344 --> generate a crt and pkcs12